ace-dent/BlitRacer/README.md

-# Blit Racer 🏁
+# 🏁 Blit Racer 🏁

 Race different blitting functions on the Arduboy!
-_Vrooom!!_ The smell of bytes skidding across SPI.
+_Vrooom!!_ The sound of bytes tearing across SPI towards the final buffer.

 - All race times are transmitted via serial USB.